Seteco/Somorrostro/monitoring-ephemeral-nodes.md

-# Real-Time Performance Monitoring for Ephemeral Servers
+# Real-time performance monitoring for ephemeral nodes

 Auto-scaling is probably the most trendy service deployment strategy these days.

 Auto-scaling detects the need for additional resources and boots VMs on demand, based on a template.
 Soon after they start running the applications, a load balancer starts distributing traffic to them, allowing the service to grow horizontally to the scale needed to handle the load.
-When demands falls, auto-scaling starts shutting down and destroying VMs that are no longer needed.
+When demands falls, auto-scaling starts shutting down VMs that are no longer needed.

 What a fantastic feature for controlling infrastructure costs!
-Pay only for what you really need for the time you need it!
+Pay only for what you need for the time you need it!

 In auto-scaling, all servers are ephemeral, they live for just of few hours.
 Every VM is a brand new instance of the application, that was automatically created based on a template.